Read This First

 Prompt 1: Provide your own rebuttal to the following formulations of the argument that an evolutionary source of the human mind makes rationality impossible.

-The central claim is this: Therefore, if both evolution and naturalism are true, the probability that our cognitive faculties are reliable is low, undermining rationality.
+In plain terms: Therefore, if both evolution and naturalism are true, the probability that our cognitive faculties are reliable is low, undermining rationality.

 Premise 1